-Today's visitors find shops, art galleries, antiques, crafts, the 27-hole Robert Trent Jones Jr. golf course, dining, entertainment and historic lodging.
+Today's visitors find shops, art galleries, antiques, the 27-hole Robert Trent Jones Jr. golf course, entertainment and historic lodging.
 There are 20 sites with state or national historical markers, including Salado Creek, the first Texas Natural Landmark to be designated by the Texas Historical Survey Committee.

 Plan your Texas trip then take your Passport with you.